tomhettinger/reddit_may2015/README.md

 | press-3 | 505     |    0    |    3    |   57    |    9    |  169    |
 | press-2 | 666     |    4    |    2    |    0    |   94    |  280    |
 | press-1 | 841     |    2    |    4    |    3    |    7    | 1192    |

-Using a gradient boosting model, the number of True Positives increases for all classes, but decreases for the Press-1 class.
-The accuracy remains small at 0.435.

 # /r/worldnews